UPPMAX/naiss_file_transfer_course/docs/sessions/sftp/README.md

     - ``lmkdir`` - Create a directory on the local computer
     - ``lpwd`` - Show the present working directory on the local computer

+!!! note "Transferring many files?"

+    - As always, it is better to transfer few large files than many small files.
+    - Therefore, make archive(s) and while doing that, compress as well, see [last section](../scp/README.md/#many-files).

 ## Exercises

 Use the documentation of your HPC cluster.